Australia Compostable Bags Requirements (2025 Compliance & Procurement Guide)

 New South Wales

-Compostable liners may be accepted in some FOGO systems, depending on council policy.
+Compostable liners may be accepted in some FOGO systems, depending on council and composting facility policy.

 Victoria

-Victoria applies some of the strictest plastic bag bans and tightly controls FOGO acceptance.
+Victoria enforces some of the strictest plastic bag bans in Australia and tightly controls FOGO acceptance.

 Queensland

-Queensland focuses on shopping bag durability, thickness, and reuse rather than material claims.
+Queensland regulations focus on shopping bag durability, thickness, and reuse, rather than material claims alone.

 South Australia